Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 13, 2025

 You will also need to provide three professional references.
 These references must include:

-Gather all the completed forms and documents, including the application form, academic background form, practicum review form, verification of academic requirements, and the three sealed professional reference forms.
+Gather all the completed forms and documents, including the application form, academic background form, practicum review form, verification of educational requirements, and the three sealed professional reference forms.
 Mail your complete application packet to the BSRB office.
-Incomplete applications may be returned, delaying the licensure process.
+Incomplete applications may be returned, which can delay the licensure process.

-The BSRB will review your application once all materials are received.
+The BSRB will review your application once all required materials have been received.
 This process may take up to 30 days.
 You can check the status of your application on the BSRB website under “Services.”
 Upon approval, you will be notified of your eligibility to sit for the licensure examination.

-4. Take and Pass the NCAC Level II Exam
+4. Take and Pass a National Certification Exam

-After your application is approved, it’s time to get ready for the next exciting step: passing the National Association for Addiction Professionals (NAADAC) National Certified Addiction Counselor, Level II (NCAC II) exam.
+After your application is approved, it’s time to get ready for the next exciting step: passing a national certification exam.
+Kansas accepts two exams for LAC licensure: the NAADAC National Certified Addiction Counselor, Level II (NCAC II) exam or the IC&RC Alcohol and Drug Counselor (ADC) exam.
 You’ll know your application is approved when you receive an email from the BSRB with instructions detailing how to register for the exam.
-You can choose the day, time, and location that works best for you at one of the approved testing sites statewide.
+You can schedule your test during one of the available testing windows at approved sites throughout the state.

-Here’s what you need to know about the exam:
+Here’s what you need to know about the exams:

-1. Register for the Exam: Follow the instructions in the approval email to register for the NAADAC NCAC II exam.
-The email will provide a link to the registration portal where you can select your preferred testing date, time, and location.
-The exam is offered four times a year in one-week windows.
+- Register for the Exam: Follow the instructions in the approval email to register for either the NAADAC NCAC II or IC&RC ADC exam.
+The email will provide a link to the registration portal.
+The NAADAC NCAC II is offered during four one-week windows each year, while IC&RC ADC testing may have different scheduling options.
+Select your preferred testing date and location from available options.

-2. Preparation: Thoroughly prepare for the exam using study guides and practice tests available through NAADAC.
+- Preparation: Thoroughly prepare for the exam using study guides and practice tests available through NAADAC or IC&RC.
 Focus on key areas such as counseling theories and techniques, addiction pharmacology, co-occurring disorders, and ethical and legal issues in counseling.

-With a Master’s Degree and More Experience Comes Advanced Certification Options
+With a Master’s Degree Comes Advanced Certification Options

 Once you’ve obtained your LAC license, the next logical step is to become a Licensed Master Addiction Counselor (LMAC).
 Here’s how you do it: